 To be able to tackle questions such as these chemists are in constant pursuit of more knowledge of proteins and how they function together with each other and with other molecules in the cells.
 This is because small variations in a protein’s structure determine its function.
 The next step is to study the dynamics: what do protein molecules look like at the very moment when they are interacting with one another?
 What happens at the decisive moments?
 To understand, we need to see.

 Mass spectrometry – a method of identifying molecules

 Mass spectrometry now allows us to identify a substance in a sample, rapidly, on the basis of its mass.
 This technique has long been used by chemists on small and medium-sized molecules.
 The method is so sensitive that it is possible to trace very small quantities of each type of molecule.
 Doping and drug tests, foodstuff control and environmental analysis are examples of areas where mass spectrometry is now in routine use.

 The foundations of mass spectrometry were already in place at the end of the nineteenth century.
-The first analyses of small molecules were reported in 1912 by Joseph J. Thompson.
+The first analyses of small molecules were reported in 1912 by Joseph J. Thomson.
 Several of the Nobel Prizes of the twentieth century depended directly on mass-spectrometric analysis.
 Examples are Harold Urey’s discovery of deuterium (Nobel Prize in Chemistry 1934) and the discovery of the fullerenes, “carbon footballs” that gave Robert Curl, Sir Harold Kroto and Richard Smalley the Nobel Chemistry Prize in 1996.

 The goal of using mass spectrometry for macromolecules as well long attracted the scientists.
 During the 1970s a number of successes were achieved in transferring macromolecules to ions in the gas phase, termed desorption technology.
 These have formed the basis for the revolution in this field during the past twenty years.